-Kelly points to NBC TV’s Instagram feed as epitomic of the spreading quantity over quality plague.
+Kelly points to NBC TV’s Instagram feed as an epitomic of the spreading quantity over the quality plague.
 A constant barrage of sleazy photos might increase views and followers, but this is a short-term gain and it is as superficial as the content attracting it.
 Though NBC TV might be gaining an audience that is attracted to cheap kicks, it is losing the respect and attention of another.

 An image worth a thousand words?

 When it comes to graphics and photos the same rules apply to written content.
 Carefully selected relevant images can help to draw in attention and can further a point, enhance meaning.
 However, too many photos, for the sake of filling space or adding color is not only useless, but it may also be harmful.
 Generic images do nothing to improve a website’s functionality.
 It may distract a user from their original purpose and send them away from your site.
 Similarly, a poor quality image is distracting and unappealing.
 When selecting images make sure they are relevant, promote the site’s goals and are of high quality.

 A good rule to follow is pairing images with content.
 Mashable lists several websites that have successfully used images to further their goals.
 Most notably is Zady, a web-based company specializing in ethically manufactured goods.
 Each available product is presented with an image and a backstory.
 The image works to initiate attention, and the backstory maintains it.
 Creating a more involved relationship between the viewer and the product and importantly the viewer and the company.